ForthScriptLang/forthscript/README.md

 ```
 Here, a is redeclared inside sqr call scope, so on return the old value of a is returned.

-Unlike many other programming languages, where child function can access variables that could be accessed in a scope where function was actually defined, in pila callee can access all variables from caller, meaning that this code is perfectly valid
+Unlike many other programming languages, where child function can access variables that could be accessed in a scope where function was actually defined, in forthscript callee can access all variables from caller, meaning that this code is perfectly valid
 ```
 []# [a a *] $func2 # accesses variable 'a' defined in func1
 []# [$a func2!] $func1